 The Cathedral, the 3rd largest in the world, housing the tomb of Columbus.

 The Alcázar, the oldest royal palace still in use in Europe.

 The Archive of the Indies, the repository housing documents recording the Spanish Empire in the Americas and the Philippines.
-The building in one of Seville’s finest renaissance structures.
+The building is one of Seville’s finest renaissance structures.

 Like many Spanish cities, the historic city centre of Seville is flat and compact and there’s no need for a car.
 Lot’s of people stay away from Seville in the heat of summer but although it is often over 40ºC in July and August it’s a dry heat and Seville is a city that really knows how to live even when it’s at its hottest.
-Seville claims to be the birth place of tapas, although Granada would disagree, but whoever is right there’s nowhere better for a tapas crawl in the evening, going from bar to bar, sampling the best on offer.
-However, most cultural tourists visit between October and June.
+Seville claims to be the birth place of tapas, although Granada would disagree, but whoever is right there’s nowhere better for a tapas crawl in the evening, going from bar to bar.

-Córdoba: The first traces of human presence date back to the Neaderthals, the first recorded settlements were Carthaginian and the Romans conquered the city in 206 BCE.
+The first traces of human presence date back to the Neaderthals, the first recorded settlements were Carthaginian and the Romans conquered the city in 206 BCE.
 Under the Arabs it was thought to be the most populous city in the world with as many as 500,000 inhabitants before being reconquered by Ferdinand III in 1236.
-If you visit in early May you can catch the flower festival in which the patios of Córdoba are opened to visitors and the residents compete with each other to produce the most beautiul displays.
+If you visit in early May you can catch the flower festival in which the patios of Córdoba are open to visitors and the residents compete with each other to produce the most beautiul displays.
 The courtyards literally drip with flowers.
-More information here.